jayemerson/big.char/README.md

 ## NOTE: under development!

 This package is very much under development.
 The basic functionality seems fairly solid.
-Not all usage errors may be trapped in a friendly way.
+The implementation may not be as efficient as it could be.
+Not all usage errors may be trapped or handled in a friendly or appropriate manner.
 For example, if a `big.char` vector, `x` has length 5, then `x[6]` generates an error (this would not be the case with a regular vector of strings).
+Please feel free to email me with problems, questions, or requests.

 Known issues to be resolved:
 - index recycling